-The Subcommittee believes that privacy regulations should be designed to preserve prompt access to the information that workers' compensation service providers need to administer benefits and medical services to injured workers, while still protecting the privacy of claimant medical information.
+In conclusion, the Academy believes that privacy regulations should be designed to preserve prompt access to the information that WC service providers need to administer benefits and medical services to injured workers, while still protecting the privacy of claimant medical information.
 Otherwise, the potential cost increases cited above could ultimately be borne by employers and/or insurers.
-Injured workers may also suffer significant delays in receiving benefits and a potentially greater loss of privacy due to an increasingly litigious workers' compensation system.
+Injured workers may also suffer significant delays in receiving benefits and a potentially greater loss of privacy due to an increasingly litigious WC system.